Bereavement in Judaism: Yizkor

 Yizkor (Hebrew: "remembrance") prayers are recited by those that have lost either one or both of their parents.
 They may additionally say Yizkor for other relatives.
 Some might also say Yizkor for a deceased close friend.
 It is customary in many communities for those with both parents alive to leave the synagogue during the Yizkor service while it is said.

 The Yizkor prayers are recited in the Eastern Ashkenazic rite four times a year, and are intended to be recited in a synagogue with a minyan; if one is unable to be with a minyan, one can recite it without one.
 These four Yizkor services are held on Yom Kippur, Shemini Atzeret, on the last day of Passover, and on Shavuot (the second day of Shavuot, in communities that observe Shavuot for two days).
 In the original Western Ashkenazic rite, Yizkor is recited only on Yom Kippur, and some Western Ashkenazic communities did away with the custom altogether in the mid-19th century.

 The primary prayer in the Yizkor service is El Malei Rachamim, in which God is asked to remember and grant repose to the souls of the departed.

 Yizkor is customarily not said within the first year of mourning, until the first yahrzeit has passed.
 This practice is a custom and historically not regarded to be obligatory.

 In Sephardic and Yemenite custom there is no Yizkor prayer, but the Hashkabóth serve a similar role in the service.

 Av HaRachamim

-Av Harachamim is a Jewish memorial prayer that was written in the late 11th Century, after the destruction of the German Jewish communities around the Rhine river by Crusaders.
-In the Eastern Ashkenazic rite, it is recited on many Shabbatot before Mussaf, and also at the end of the Yizkor service; in the Western Ashkenazic rite, it is recited only twice a year on the Sabbaths immediately preceding Shavuot and Tisha Bav.
+Av HaRachamim is a memorial prayer written in the late 11th century after Crusaders destroyed Jewish communities in the Rhineland massacres.
+In the Eastern Ashkenazic rite, it is recited on many Shabbats before Mussaf, and also at the end of the yizkor service; in the Western Ashkenazic rite, it is recited only twice a year on Shabbats immediately preceding Shavuot and Tisha B'Av.